 What Is Fracking and Why Should It Be Banned?

+The case to ban fracking grows stronger every day.
 Fracking is short for hydraulic fracturing.
-It’s an extremely water-intensive process where millions of gallons of fluid – typically a mix of water, sand, and chemicals, including ones known to cause cancer – are injected underground at high pressure to fracture the rock surrounding an oil or gas well.
-This fracking releases extra oil and/or gas from the rock, so it can flow into the well.
+It’s a water-intensive process where millions of gallons of fluid — typically water, sand, and chemicals, including ones known to cause cancer — are injected underground at high pressure to fracture the rock surrounding an oil or gas well.
+This releases extra oil and gas from the rock, so it can flow into the well.

 Why a Ban?
 Can’t Better Regulations Make Fracking Safer?